PCRX INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Pacira Biosciences, Inc. Investors With Substantial Losses Have Opportunity To L...

-NEW YORK, Jan.
-24, 2025 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Pacira BioSciences, Inc. ("Pacira" or "the Company") (NASDAQ: PCRX ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+27, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Pacira BioSciences, Inc. (“Pacira” or“the Company”) (NASDAQ: PCRX) and certain of its officers.

 Class Definition